Gearless Joe

 Gearless Joe (ギアレスジョー, Giaresu Jō), also known by his aliases Junk Dog and later Nomad, is a fictional character and the main protagonist of the anime series Megalobox (2018) and its sequel Megalobox 2: Nomad (2021), produced by TMS Entertainment.
-Joe is a Megalo Boxer who first fights in illegal underground matches before rising to fame in the official Megalonia tournament, where he gains the nickname "Gearless Joe" after choosing to fight without mechanical gear.
+Joe is a megalo boxer who first fights in illegal underground matches before rising to fame in the official Megalonia tournament, where he gains the nickname "Gearless Joe" after choosing to fight without mechanical gear.

 Many noted how Joe paid respectful tribute to Jo Yabuki while forging his own path.
 The gritty visual style, powerful fights, and emotional storytelling surrounding Joe contributed to Megalobox being considered one of the best anime of its season.
-The character was created by director Yo Moriyama as an homage to Jo Yabuki, the protagonist of the classic boxing manga Ashita no Joe.
+The character was created by director Yō Moriyama as an homage to Jo Yabuki, the protagonist of the classic boxing manga Ashita no Joe.
 Joe is voiced by Yoshimasa Hosoya in Japanese and Kaiji Tang in the English dub.
 Joe received widespread acclaim from critics and fans.
 Reviewers praised him as a compelling and relatable protagonist with a strong emotional arc.
 His rise from anonymity to stardom in the first season was seen as a classic sports underdog tale.
 In the second season, critics appreciated the mature exploration of trauma, loss, and redemption, calling Joe's character development one of the most impressive aspects of Nomad.